You are now leaving Centuria Australia

 Meet Sam.
 He’s 30, lives in Sydney and works as an accountant in a medium sized accounting firm.

-His salary has just gone over $90,000, which means he is now paying tax at a rate of 37 cents1 in the dollar for every extra dollar earnt.
-With his career going well, he expects to be on the highest tax bracket paying 47 cents in the dollar in the next 5 years.
+His salary has just gone over $90,000, which means he is now paying tax at a rate of 32.5 cents¹ in the dollar for every extra dollar earnt.
+With his career going well, he expects to be on the highest tax bracket paying in the next five years.

 Sam is looking to invest to save for future costs such as a wedding, a family home and his children’s education.
-These are pre-retirement financial goals which means superannuation isn’t an option as it isn’t accessible until he reaches 60 years of age.
-He is considering investing in a managed fund and his accountant friends are suggesting he invests in a family trust or a company structure to minimise his tax brackets for individuals for the year 2020 to 2021.
+These are preretirement financial goals which means superannuation isn’t an option as it isn’t accessible until he reaches 65 years of age.
+He is considering investing in a managed fund and his accountant friends are suggesting he invests in a family trust or a company structure to minimise his tax.

 Sam understands that tax and fees can bite into your long term savings, minimising the total return.
 This is why he chose Centuria LifeGoals, the simple, flexible and tax efficient investment solution that gives him the control to grow wealth in the way he wants.

 But what is Centuria LifeGoals?
-This innovative strategy makes use of the increasingly popular investment bond structure, which is essentially a combination of a managed fund and a life insurance policy, to give you a say in how you want to invest.
+This innovative strategy makes use of the increasingly popular investment bond structure, which is essentially a combination of a managed fund and a life insurance policy.
 The most exciting features of Centuria LifeGoals include:

 Most importantly, your Centuria LifeGoals investment can be altered to reflect your financial situation as it evolves, while also delivering optimum tax efficiency.
 To show you how, let’s go back to Sam’s scenario.